robosushie/send-grid-lib-ts/README.md

 - Type: string
 - Description: The main content of the email.

+`date`
+- Type: string
+- Description: Date to schedule the email in "YYYY-MM-DD" format.

+`time`
+- Type: string
+- Description: Date to schedule the email in 24 hour "HH:MM-SS" format.

 `htmlContent` (optional)
 - Type: string
 - Description: The HTML-formatted content of the email.
 This is optional and can be used to send emails with rich formatting.